 - Expedite business sales.
 Business customers often quote part numbers or SKUs when they buy.
 This speeds up their orders and helps reduce mistakes.

 - Easily handle terminology differences between systems.
 Often, the same SKU has different details in each channel you sell in.
 The large red t-shirt in the example below (SKU “TEE-LRG-RED”) has different descriptions in each of the three systems—making a consistent SKU system indispensable in linking the product data.

 This depends on who manufactures the product:

 - If you are the manufacturer.
-It’s a good idea to buy UPCs for your products, print labels for them, and make sure you always refer to them.
+Whether you have your own retail store, sell through Amazon, or are a wholesaler, it’s a good idea to buy UPCs for your products.
+You should print labels for them, and make sure you to always refer to them.

 What makes a good SKU?